 Eric S. Hartman first began practicing as a Long Beach attorney in 1970, following graduation from law school at the University of California, Berkeley (Boalt Hall) with a Juris Doctor degree.
 Mr. Hartman's undergraduate work was at Whittier College, where he graduated with a Bachelor of Arts degree in a group major of economics and business administration.
-Since 1980, Mr. Hartman's office has been located in the Market Place Office Park, conveniently located in East Long Beach, where he serves clients primarily located in both Los Angeles and Orange Counties.
+In January, 2015, Mr. Hartman's office moved from East Long Beach to Huntington Beach, where he continues to serve clients primarily located in Los Angeles and Orange Counties.
 Mr. Hartman has received the highest possible rating from the Martindale-Hubbell rating system, an AV rating based upon confidential peer reviews by other attorneys and the judiciary.

 Starting as a general practitioner, Mr. Hartman's practice now emphasizes the following areas.